Dhirubhai Ambani Institute of Information and Communication Technology

-Dhirubhai Ambani Institute of Information and Communication Technology (DA-IICT), is a private Self-financed University/Institute located in Gandhinagar, Gujarat, India.
-It is named after the Gujarati entrepreneur and Reliance group founder Dhirubhai Ambani.
+Dhirubhai Ambani University (DAU), formerly and widely known as Dhirubhai Ambani Institute of Information and Communication Technology (DA-IICT), is a private self-financed university located in Gandhinagar, Gujarat, India.
+It is named after Reliance Group founder Dhirubhai Ambani.
 It is run by the Dhirubhai Ambani Foundation and is promoted by the Anil Dhirubhai Ambani Group.

-Academics
+History

 DA-IICT began admitting students in August 2001, with an intake of 240 undergraduate students for its Bachelor of Technology (B.Tech.) program in Information and Communication Technology (ICT).
-Since then, it has expanded to include postgraduate courses such as Master of Technology (M.Tech.) in ICT, Master of Science (M.Sc.) in Information Technology, Master of Science (ICT) in Agriculture and Rural Development, Master in Design (M. Des.) and a Doctor of Philosophy (Ph.D.), a Doctorate program.
-The duration of the bachelor's program is 4 years.
-The first batch of DA-IICT post-graduates graduated in 2004 and the first batch of graduates in 2005.
-Fees are nominal when compared to other private institutions in India.
+Over the years, it expanded to include postgraduate courses such as Master of Technology (M.Tech.) in ICT, Master of Science (M.Sc.) in Data Science, Master of Science (M.Sc.) in Information Technology, Master of Science (M.Sc.) in Agriculture and Rural Development, Master in Design (M.Des.), and a Doctor of Philosophy (Ph.D.) program.
+The duration of the bachelor's program was four years.
+The first batch of DA-IICT postgraduates graduated in 2004, and the first batch of undergraduates graduated in 2005.